 Social media automation can be evil.
 But it can also be a lifesaver.

-In the above blog post, I mostly got angry at the “set it and forget it” mentality some people promote.
+I get angry at the “set it and forget it” mentality some people promote.

-If I had to summarize what “bad” automation is, it would probably come down to this: if an automation tool is used to “set it and forget it”, then, it’s probably taking you to the dark side of automation.
+If I had to summarize what “bad” automation is, it would probably come down to this: If an automation tool is used to “set it and forget it,” it’s probably taking you to the dark side of automation.

 What then is “good” automation?